eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

 Linux installation from binaries
 ================================

-In this page, we provide the instructions for installing *eProsima Fast DDS* in a Linux environment from binaries.
+The instructions for installing *eProsima Fast DDS* in a Linux environment from binaries are provided in this page..
 It is organized as follows:

 .. contents::
     :local: